Scoring, Pacing, and Retake Rules

 Key Takeaways

-- Only 150 items are scored, but candidates cannot identify the 20 pretest questions during the examination.
+- Only 150 items are scored, but the 20 pretest items are unlabeled, so candidates cannot slow down for scored items only.

-- ABNN sets the raw passing standard through a criterion-referenced process and converts raw scores to a scaled score with 200 as the passing point.
+- ABNN sets the raw passing standard with a criterion-referenced (modified-Angoff-style) process, then converts raw scores to a scaled score with 200 as the passing point.

-- Candidates who do not pass may reapply, but they can test only once per window and no more than three times in any 12-month period.
+- Candidates who do not pass may reapply but can test only once per window and no more than three times in any 12-month period.

-- A repeat attempt requires a new application and full fee, so remediation should be domain-specific rather than simply repeating more random questions.
+- Each retake requires a new application and full fee, so remediation should target weak blueprint domains rather than simply repeating random questions.

 Scoring is scaled, not a simple percent